MpiloNM95/the_setup_gazette/README.md

 #### Features of the site
 - Dark Mode (for eye sensitivity)
 - Light Mode (default)
-### Setting up nextjs 13 and tailwind css
-We are using the tailwind css template with next js 13

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.2)](https://tailwindcss.com/blog/tailwindcss-v3-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).